 Other states I visited while growing up were Florida (Disney World!), Hawaii, and New York.

 The idea of traveling to explore didn’t spark until my freshman year in college, when my world was opened up to opportunities I didn’t think were possible before.
 I volunteered with Habitat for Humanity and traveled to New Orleans to help build homes.
 As a part of my business major curriculum, I participated in a program that allowed me to travel FOR FREE to Australia for a week to learn about international commerce.

 In my junior year of college, I applied for an exchange program that placed me in a small town called Poitiers, France.
-Seriously was the most life-altering experience for me, in that I was surrounded by with other international students and learned so much about different cultures and perspectives.
+Seriously was the most life-altering experience for me, in that I was surrounded by other international students and learned so much about different cultures and perspectives.
 I learned to live on my own in a foreign country for six months and experienced bouts of loneliness before being able to form long-lasting friendships.

 For my college graduation celebration, my then roommate and I planned a one month-long backpacking trip to Southeast Asia.
 This was another highlight of my developmental years.
 Like they say, there’s no better time to live out of a backpack and travel than in your early 20s (when you still have the energy to do so and no responsibilities).